 What is live-in care?

-This involves a professionally-trained care worker moving into your home full-time to give you 24/7 care for specific needs, offer companionship and assistance with daily tasks, depending on what you require.
+An increasingly popular form of adult social care is live-in care.
+This involves a professionally-trained care worker moving into your home full-time to give you 24/7 care to meet your specific needs.
+They can offer personal care, companionship and assistance with daily tasks, depending on what you require.Â

 What are the pros of live-in care?